AsaD-04/capstone-project/README.md

 ---

 ## Docker Configuration

 The application is containerized using Docker with an Nginx base image.

-The Dockerfile:
+The Docker setup:

 * Uses Nginx image
 * Copies website files into the Nginx web directory